pc2/CustoNN2/projectplan/Project Report/MetricsPorposal.md

 Latencies can be measured for just a single image or over a batch of images.
 We can expect to have different latencies based on how we measure it(single image vs batch of images).
 [{1}][1]

-### Throughtput
+### Throughput
 Throughput is  a measure of amount of information processed per unit time.
 In our case , we define it as the number of bytes processed per second.
-There are well known techniques to improve throughtput like batch processing where a number of images is batched together and sent for inference job.
+There are well known techniques to improve throughput like batch processing where a number of images is batched together and sent for inference job.
 But as the batch size goes up , latencies also tend to go up.
-So there is a trade off involved here between through put and latency.[{1}][1]
+So there is a trade off involved here between throughput and latency.[{1}][1]

 ### Accuracy